-- 9.18 In reaching the Final Decision on a complaint the Ombudsman will have regard to the New Homes Quality Code and the evidence available to the Ombudsman and relevant legislation and regulations. - 9.19

-The Ombudsman will base the Final Decision on a judgement as to what is fair and reasonable in all the circumstances of the case, taking account of the reasonable expectations of a customer and the impact of any breaches of the New Homes Quality Code on the customer.
+- 9.18 In reaching the Final Decision on a complaint the Ombudsman will have regard to the New Homes Quality Code and the evidence available to the Ombudsman. - 9.19 The Ombudsman will base the Final Decision on a judgement as to what is fair and reasonable in all the circumstances of the case, taking account of the reasonable expectations of a customer and the impact of any breaches of the New Homes Quality Code on the customer.